YazidMa/ADA_website/index.md

 ### Trump's popularity in newspaper

 Many newspapers have quoted personalities talking about Trump since he began the nomination race.
 The first look inside the data was to assess which newspapers quoted the most people talking about Trump.
+To compare, we also represented the newspaper quoting the most Trump's word.

 [insert table or graph with the main newspapers, and their politial side]